Usage

 patibility with older versions.

-ambiguity, the keywords can be abbreviated.
-For example, show
+biguity, the keywords can be abbreviated.
+For example, show neighbors

-neighbors ports eth0 summary and sh neigh p eth0 sum are the same
+ports eth0 summary and sh neigh p eth0 sum are the same command.

 exit